ABHISHEKGHARAMI/structer/readMe.md

  7. Stack :

-    1. Using the stack data structure for the linear data structure .
+    1. [Using the stack data structure for the linear data structure .] (./structer-1/stack/stack1.py)